 The choice to offer the programme in English is sufficiently substantiated according to the panel.
+The panel agrees with the faculty that an international academic environment adds to the quality of the programme and prepares the students for their future career.

-Bachelor's programme Astronomy: the panel assesses Standard 2 as 'meets the standard'.
+Bachelor's programme Applied Physics: the panel assesses Standard 2 as 'meets the standard'.